peterkhe1999/CheatSheet/OSCP/README.md

 To know which user is logged in to which computer, **historically**, the 2 most reliable Windows APIs are **NetWkstaUserEnum** and **NetSessionEnum**.
 The former requires administrative privileges, while the latter does not.

 PowerView's `Get-NetSession` command uses the **NetWkstaUserEnum** and **NetSessionEnum** APIs under the hood.
-Due to permissions, **NetSessionEnum** will not be able to obtain this type of information on default Windows 11 (returns an "Access is denied"):
+Due to permissions, **NetSessionEnum** will not be able to obtain this type of information on default **Windows 11** (returns an "Access is denied"):

-- According to the documentation, there are 5 possible query levels: 0, 1, 2, 10, 502.
+- There are 5 possible query levels: 0, 1, 2, 10, 502.
   - Levels 10 and 502, both should return information such as the name of the computer and name of the user establishing the connection.

 By default, PowerView uses query level 10 with NetSessionEnum.

-The permissions required to enumerate sessions with NetSessionEnum are defined in the **SrvsvcSessionInfo** registry key, which is located in the `HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\LanmanServer\DefaultSecurity` hive.
+The permissions required to enumerate sessions with NetSessionEnum are defined in the **SrvsvcSessionInfo** registry key, `HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\LanmanServer\DefaultSecurity` hive.

 ```pwsh
 Get-Acl -Path HKLM:SYSTEM\CurrentControlSet\Services\LanmanServer\DefaultSecurity\ | fl
 ```

-A **capability SID** (e.g. S-1-15-3-1024-1065365936-...-4053264122-3456934681) is an unforgeable token of authority that grants a Windows component or a Universal Windows Application access to various resources.
+The long string in the end of the output is a **capability SID** which is an unforgeable token of authority that grants a Windows component or a Universal Windows Application access to various resources.

-- In older Windows versions (before Windows Server 2019 build 1809), **Authenticated Users** were allowed to access the registry hive and obtain information from the SrvsvcSessionInfo key.
-However, following the least privilege principle, regular domain users should not be able to acquire this information within the domain.
+- In older Windows versions (before Windows Server 2019 build 1809), **Authenticated Users** were allowed to access the registry hive and obtain information from the **SrvsvcSessionInfo** key.

+- On older Windows 11, regular domain users should not be able to acquire this information within the domain.

 ```pwsh
 Get-NetSession -ComputerName files04 -Verbose
 ```

-**PsLoggedOn** from the **SysInternals Suite**. will enumerate the registry keys under `HKEY_USERS` to retrieve the security identifiers (SID) of logged-in users and convert the SIDs to usernames.
+**PsLoggedOn** from the **SysInternals Suite** enumerates the registry keys under `HKEY_USERS` to retrieve the security identifiers (SID) of logged-in users and convert the SIDs to usernames.
 PsLoggedOn will also use the NetSessionEnum API to see who is logged on to the computer via resource shares.

 PsLoggedOn relies on the **Remote Registry** service to scan the associated key.
-The Remote Registry service has not been enabled by default on Windows workstations since Windows 8, but system administrators may enable it for various administrative tasks, for backwards compatibility, or for installing monitoring/deployment tools, scripts, agents, etc.
+The "Remote Registry" service has not been enabled by default on Windows workstations since Windows 8, but sysadmin may enable it for various administrative tasks, for installing monitoring/deployment tools, scripts, agents, etc.

-It is also enabled by default on later Windows **Server** Operating Systems such as Server 2012 R2, 2016 (1607), 2019 (1809), and Server 2022 (21H2).
+It is also enabled by default on later Windows **Server** OS such as Server 2012 R2, 2016 (1607), 2019 (1809), and Server 2022 (21H2).
 If it is enabled, the service will stop after 10 minutes of inactivity to save resources, but it will re-enable (with an automatic trigger) once we connect with PsLoggedOn.

 ```pwsh
 .\PsLoggedon.exe \\files04
 ```

-**Services** launched by the system itself run in the context of a **Service Account**, i.e., isolated applications can use a set of predefined service accounts, such as LocalSystem, LocalService, and NetworkService.
+**Services** launched by the system itself run in the context of a **Service Account**, e.g. LocalSystem, LocalService, and NetworkService.

 For more complex applications, a **domain user account** may be used to provide the needed context while still maintaining access to resources inside the domain.

-When applications like Exchange, MS SQL, or IIS are integrated into AD, a unique service instance identifier known as **Service Principal Name (SPN)** associates a service to a specific service account in Active Directory.
+When applications like Exchange, MS SQL, or IIS are integrated into AD, a unique service instance identifier known as **Service Principal Name (SPN)** associates a service to a specific service account in AD.

-**Managed Service Accounts** were designed for complex applications, which require tighter integration with Active Directory.
+**Managed Service Accounts** were designed for complex applications, which require tighter integration with AD.

-Larger applications like MS SQL and Microsoft Exchange often required server redundancy when running to guarantee availability, but Managed Service Accounts did not support this.
-To remedy this, **Group Managed Service Accounts** were introduced with Windows Server 2012, but this requires that domain controllers run Windows Server 2012 or higher.
+Larger applications like MS SQL and Microsoft Exchange often required **server redundancy** when running to guarantee availability, but Managed Service Accounts did not support this.

+=> **Group Managed Service Accounts** were introduced with Windows Server 2012, but this requires that domain controllers run Windows Server 2012 or higher.

 Obtain a list of SPNs